NetLab-ECO-UFRJ/itd_quarto/data/2025/doc_backups/eu_ADS_X.md

 assessment should review the ad repository documentation and test any available feature to retrieve data from an individual advertiser.

--   **Yes, through the GUI**
+-   Yes, through the GUI

--   **Yes, through the API**
+-   Yes, through the API

--   No
+-   **No**

-The platform provides the means to retrieve specific advertisers using IDs or names through both the GUI and the API.
-However, the functionality on the GUI is clunky.
-For example, the filter option often does not list all possible advertisers.
-The user needs to fetch their Page ID and paste in the GUI URL directly.
+Theoretically, this could also be achieved via the GUI and the API;
+however, this cannot be confirmed due to a lack of access to the API at the time of this assessment as well as due to difficulties extracting any data from the GUI despite multiple attempts.

 **OC7: Can ad data be retrieved from the platform using search terms?**